 Spring has sprung, apparently, and Easter is on its way.
-In the UK, we know the Christian festival of Easter is coming because there are Creme Eggs in the shops, and it becomes socially acceptable to gorge yourself on chocolate, provided it’s in the shape of an egg, a rabbit or a chick.
-However, other countries have some more interesting Easter traditions and customs.
+In the UK, during the Christian festival of Easter, it becomes socially acceptable to gorge yourself on chocolate, provided it’s in the shape of an egg, a rabbit or a chick.
+However, what about other Easter traditions around the world?

 The flying bells | France